Procedural Generation of Articulated Simulation-Ready Assets: Articulated Asset Procedural Generators

-Using our custom joint and utility nodes, users can create a variety of physically accurate, kinematically diverse, photorealistic assets.
-We demonstrate the capabilities of Infinigen-Sim by developing procedural generators for five categories of articulated assets including doors, toasters, fridges, dishwashers, and lamps.
-These articulated procedural generators were created in 1-7 hours per object class by novice and intermediate Blender users, mostly dominated by time to create the static procedural asset.

-Examples of assets sampled from these generators can be seen in Fig. \ref{fig:asset_examples}.
-Table \ref{tab:combinations} showcases the variations we consider for each asset category.
-Similar assets in PartNet-Mobility \citep{Xiang_2020_SAPIEN} are quite limited in quantity.
+Using Infinigen-Articulated, we create procedural generators for 18 categories of common articulated assets as shown in \figref{fig:articulated_assets}.
+Each procedural generator includes distributions for joint dynamics parameters (i.e. stiffness and damping) and produces kinematically diverse, photorealistic articulated assets.
+A list of articulated parts is provided in \ref{sec:articulated_parts}.

-All assets created in this way have many continously varying input parameters, which can either be manually set or randomized according to a distribution.
-We show a case study for just doors with lever handles in Fig. \ref{fig:custom_dists}.
-To open a door with a handle, two parameters are important for manipulation: the length of the handle and the distance between the handle hinge and the door hinge.
+All assets created in this way have many continuously varying input parameters, which can either be manually set or randomized according to a distribution.
+We show a case study for doors with lever handles in \figref{fig:custom_dists}.
+To open a door with a handle, two parameters are critical for manipulation: the length of the handle and the distance between the handle hinge and the door hinge.
 The former defines grasp poses and the motion of handle rotation.
 The latter determines the trajectory required to successfully rotate the door.
-Infinigen-Sim allows users to define widely distributed combinations of these two parameters with diverse handle geometries.
+Infinigen-Articulated allows users to define widely distributed combinations of these two parameters with diverse handle geometries.
 Users can tailor distributions of parameters to their specific needs.
-Such properties cannot be satisfied with existing articulated assets \citep{Xiang_2020_SAPIEN, liu2022abk} or modeling tools \citep{le2024articulate, mandi2024real2code}.
+Such properties cannot be satisfied with existing articulated assets \cite{Xiang_2020_SAPIEN, liu2022abk} or modeling tools \cite{le2024articulate, mandi2024real2code}.

+Another key advantage of procedurally generating articulated assets is the ability to scale small, detailed components.
+These parts are particularly important to produce robust policies for tasks such as opening a door with a lock or pulling a thin, potentially occluded, chain to turn on a lamp.
+Our provided procedural generators include several detailed parts, each with their own procedural parameters.
+This provides users the ability to scale assets with high levels of detail and accuracy (i.e. correct joint position, axis, and range) while incurring little overhead.
+Examples of such articulated parts can be seen in \figref{fig:detailed_articulations}.
+In contrast, manually annotating and articulating detailed parts of an asset is time-consuming and is much harder to scale accurately.